nmeri17/suphle-docs/src/docs/v1/middleware/index.md

 }
 ```

-In its current state, `SelectiveMiddleware` is redundant.
+In its current state, `SomeGenericMiddleware` is redundant.
 For it to have any meaning, it has to collaborate with other dependencies to decide whether, or what side-effect to apply to incoming request flow.
 Often, these dependencies comprise of `PayloadStorage` or `PathPlaceholders`.

 ```php